“Don’t put all your eggs in one basket.”

 In this scenario, the LTV of the student is $1,150 (when you factor in breaks, etc.)

 I mentioned earlier that I paid about $20 per student once I really got my Google Ads system going.

 If you could invest $20-$40 and make back $1,164 every time… would you do it?

 However, as I mentioned, most piano studios are not yet using this tool to get new piano students.

 That means that the bids for these ads are still incredibly inexpensive relative to the amount of money you can make!

-If even 10% of piano teachers started using Adwords, the bids would double or triple.
+If even 10% of piano teachers started using Google Ads, the bids would double or triple.